coolcomputery/Random-Programming-Challenges/README.md

 # Random-Programming-Challenges
 This is a collection of random programming challenges I might update from time to time.

-## 1. Range Sum Query but it's weird
+## 1. Range Counting

-Say that we have an empty list and a file with some lines of integers.
+Say that we have an empty collection and a file with some lines of integers.
 Each line has either 1 or 2 integers.

-If there is 1 number, add it to the list.
+If there is one number, add it to the collection.
 Include duplicate numbers if they come up.

-If there are two numbers, then output how many values in the list are between these two numbers, inclusive, in another file.
+If there are two numbers, then output into another file how many values in the collection are between these two numbers, inclusive.

 All numbers in the input file are between 0 and 10^100.
 The file will have up to 100,000 lines.

-The time limit is 2 seconds.
+The time limit is 10 seconds for any language.
+(I might change this).

 later challenges coming soon...